Our Dreadlock Repair Services are Mobile - We travel directly to you!

 How do I schedule an appointment with you?

-To schedule an appointment please select and read over the service page that applies to you – then at the end of each service page you will notice a button to “Request Quote / Appointment” when you select that button it will launch our service form – fill out that form to get a personalized quote and set up your first appointment.
+To schedule an appointment please select and read over the service page that applies to you – then in the pricing section of each service page you will notice a button to “Request Quote / Appointment” when you click that button it will launch our service form – fill out that form to get a personalized quote and set up your first appointment.

 Once you fill out the form the first time there is no need to fill it out again, simply contact us directly.